Worldbuilding

 “What makes people do the things they do?”

-In real life, the things that happen around the world that we object to, the things we see on the news and the things people do - what is going through the minds of the people that do these things?
+In real life, the things that happen around the world that we object to, the things we see on the news, and the things people do - what is going through the minds of the people who do these things?
 What motivates people to do these things?

 Is it because they are convinced that their action is for a higher cause?
 Are they motivated by their own greed?
 Do they genuinely want to build a better world?
 My view is that people do things because they think it is the right thing to do, given their circumstances.
-Other people may view an action in the reverse light, as something that is the total opposite of the right thing to do.
-Given the circumstances of the person performing the act however, it still seems like the right thing to do - in their mind.
+Other people may view an action in the reverse light as the total opposite of the right thing to do.
+Given the circumstances of the person performing the act, however, it still seems like the right thing to do - in their mind.

-Andor’s Trail tries to give a view of actions that the player would object to, but given the circumstances of the game might be something the player would agree to do.
+Andor’s Trail aims to present actions the player would object to, but, given the game's circumstances, might be willing to do.

 We want to make the player really think about the choices that they make.
 We want the player to justify their actions and their beliefs.
 The game is a role-playing game.
-This means that the focus is on developing the character that the player wants to have.
+This means the focus is on developing the character the player wants to be.

 Style